proxytranslation/user-docs/workbench/views/views.md

 ## List View

-While not the most impressive, the List View is certainly the most useful view on the Workbench, which you can use to go over each and every segment that is being translated.
-Let's take a look at a segment and see what information the List view provides about it.
+While not the most impressive, the List View is certainly one of the most useful views on the Workbench.
+You can use it to go over each and every segment being translated.
+First off, let's take a look at a segment and see what information the List view provides about it.

 ### Anatomy of a Segment